bbertka/openai-gpt-review-analyzer/README.md

     - Click **Add Variable** to save each one.

 3. **Refer to the Provided Screenshot for Reference**:
-    - To ensure you have all the necessary environment variables configured, please refer to the screenshot provided (Note: Since I cannot directly show or access files, please ensure to link or attach the screenshot appropriately within your GitLab repository or README document).
+    - To ensure you have all the necessary environment variables configured, please refer to the screenshot:

 ![Gitlab Variables](docs/images/pipeline_variables.jpg)